-Once the examination has been completed, the candidate must ensure the script is saved to the laptop desktop and onto a School memory stick.
-The memory stick will then be taken by the invigilator to the Examination Officer who will print out a copy of the script which will be then placed in the secure exam packet with the rest of the examination scripts.
-A copy of the script will also be saved as a secure file on our School system.
+Once the examination has been completed, the candidate must ensure the script is saved to the laptop desktop and onto a school memory stick or printed directly to a connected printer.
+An unauthorised memory stick must not be used by a candidate.
+If the paper needs is not printed directed from the server, and instead needs to be placed on a memory stick, this will be taken by the invigilator to the Examinations Officer who will print out a copy of the script which will be then placed in the secure exam packet with the rest of the examination scripts.
+A copy of the script will also be saved as a secure file on our school system in case it needs to be verified at a later point by the candidate or the exam board.
 Once this is completed the laptop will be cleared of data.
 The responsibility for any IT or Systems failure lies with the Director of Systems (cross reference the Examination Policy, Annex C (Examination Contingency Plan)).